 Other things can affect an insurance claim.
 These include witness statements, comments from the insured, and other evidence not in the crash report.

-Call Baumgartner Law Firm to review your Houston crash report if you were injured in a car or trucking accident and not at fault.
+Call Baumgartner Law Firm to review your Houston crash report if you were injured in a car or trucking accident and are not at fault.

 The crash report can show other basic information, such as: